 On the morning that I woke up to my dad “masturbating,” it hadn’t occurred to me that him having his pants around his ankles in the living room was Exhibit A that he was suffering from “difficulty in thinking” and/or “disorientation.”
-Rather than blaming dementia, which in retrospect was plain as day, I chalked it up to a natural uptick in quirkiness, common for old age, and sure, maybe he was losing it a little.
+Rather than blaming dementia, which in retrospect was plain as day, I chalked it up to a natural uptick in his quirkiness, common for old age, and sure, maybe he was losing it a little.

-Part of the explanation for being so dense about dad’s condition was hopeless optimism.
+Part of the explanation for being so dense about dad’s condition was his hopeless optimism.
 He rarely complained, and he expected very little from others, so it was hard to tell if he wasn’t feeling well.
 I tended to focus on what was in front of me instead of understanding his behavior with medical terms.
 But it wasn’t all on me.
 He, too, counted the positive so much that he could be delusional.

 A couple years before he died, we were out for a drive, listening to his jazz favorites, Duke Ellington or Chico Hamilton.
 We usually drove around Green Lake, and if he wanted to listen more, I’d improvise in the North Seattle area.
-He used to love drive while listening to music, and he missed it a lot.
+He used to love to drive while listening to music, and he missed it a lot.
 This was the next best thing since he couldn’t drive anymore.

 We were waiting for a red light to change.
 Dad was slumped over in the passenger seat of my Subaru, half mumbling and half humming with the music.
 He looked across the street and saw an old man laboring to put his walker in the back seat and to open his driver’s side door.